wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 Use the following sample requests to try out each grant.

-### Mutual TLS Client Authentication
+### Mutual TLS client authentication

-This request contains the client ID, client's public certificate and any other additional claims and is signed using the client's private key.
+This request contains the client ID, the client's public certificate, and any other additional claims and is signed using the client's private key.

 ```tab="Request Format"
 curl -k